MicrosoftDocs/office-developer-client-docs/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 Solutions that run on the client computer can use the Outlook object model or PIA to programmatically access Outlook items, such as contacts, messages, calendar items, meeting requests, and tasks.
 Unlike MAPI, the Outlook object model and PIA can provide event notifications for Outlook user-interface changes, such as changing the current folder or displaying an Outlook inspector.

 > [!NOTE]
 > For a solution to access data that is stored in a Microsoft Exchange mailbox or a personal folders (.pst) file, Outlook must be installed and configured on the client computer on which the application is running. > The Outlook object model and PIA support the same functionality to extend Outlook.
 The PIA defines managed interfaces that map to the COM-based object model and that a managed solution can interact with.
 In the remaining discussions in this section, most of the functional, security, and deployment criteria apply to the object model and the PIA in the same way.
-For more information about how the PIA facilitates interoperability between COM and the .NET Framework, see [Introduction to Interoperability Between COM and .NET](http://msdn.microsoft.com/library/6b2d099a-ec6f-4099-aaf6-e61003fe5a32%28Office.15%29.aspx) and [Architecture of the Outlook PIA](http://msdn.microsoft.com/library/89577d14-e6e2-4270-8e72-b0adba378667%28Office.15%29.aspx).
+For more information about how the PIA facilitates interoperability between COM and the .NET Framework, see [Introduction to interoperability between COM and .NET](http://msdn.microsoft.com/library/6b2d099a-ec6f-4099-aaf6-e61003fe5a32%28Office.15%29.aspx) and [Architecture of the Outlook PIA](http://msdn.microsoft.com/library/89577d14-e6e2-4270-8e72-b0adba378667%28Office.15%29.aspx).

 The following tables show evaluation criteria for the Outlook object model and PIA.